You will be left alone, entire scene will change by the time of assembly elections, Amit Shah tells Mamata

 "You (Mamata Banerjee) will be left alone by the time polls come," he added.

-The MLAs who joined the BJP in the presence of Amit Shah include seven from Trinamool Congress and four from Congress and Left parties.
+Adhikari has submitted his resignation as MLA though it has not been accepted yet on technical grounds.
+The other MLAs who joined the BJP in the presence of Amit Shah include five from Trinamool Congress and four from Congress and Left parties.

 TMC MP from Purba Burdwan Sunil Mondal and former MP Dasarath Tirkey also joined BJP in the presence of Shah here.